 Yes, attending a free UX design bootcamp is worth it because not everyone can afford to study for a four-year degree at a university to learn the skills necessary for a job in UX design.
 Attending a bootcamp is less costly, typically has a flexible learning schedule, and prepares you with marketable skills to get you job-ready in a matter of months.

 You can get started in UX by pursuing a free UX design bootcamp, or seeking other educational paths to learn the required skills.
-You can find free MOOCs and online tutorials on resources like Coursera and YouTube to start learning UX design.
+For example, some of the best universities offer coding bootcamps.
+You can also find free MOOCs and online tutorials on resources like Coursera and YouTube to start learning UX design.

 UX Designers in the US make an average yearly salary of $76,369, with a median salary of $90,769, according to Glassdoor.
 This amount will vary depending on the level of education achieved, work experience, and level of career advancement achieved.